zegheim/meetup-reminder-bot/README.md

 ## Changing the reminder frequency

-The defaults provided by the checked-in version of `terraform.tfvars` will remind you of events 7 days in advance, every Monday and Thursday at 7PM UK time.
+The defaults provided by the checked-in version of `terraform.tfvars` will remind you of events 7 days in advance, every Monday, Wednesday, and Thursday at 18:57 UK time.
 The following configuration variables determine the frequency at which reminders are sent:

 | Variable                          | Description                                                                                                                                                                                                                                                                                                                                                                                                 |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |